 In 1977, I saw Kahn in the lovely musical She Loves Me opposite hunky Barry Bostwick and as a sad go-go dancer in David Rabe‘s drama In The Boom Boom Room.
 I caught her Off-Broadway in John Guare‘s nutty Marco Polo Sings A Solo with Joel Grey and Sigourney Weaver.
 Oh, those zany New York City 1970s; what a great era for theatre.

-Kahn’s lasting legacy will be the close succession of film comedies: Blazing Saddles (1974), Young Frankenstein (1974), and High Anxiety (1977), all directed by Mel Brooks who was always able to bring out the very best of Kahn’s special comic gifts.
+Kahn’s lasting legacy will be the close succession of three great film comedies: Blazing Saddles (1974), Young Frankenstein (1974), and High Anxiety (1977), all directed by Mel Brooks who was always able to bring out the very best of Kahn’s special comic gifts.
 She was nominated for a well-deserved Academy Award for Blazing Saddles and for her amazing turn as the quietly desperate Trixie Delight in Paper Moon (1973), with Bogdanovich directing.

 In the 1990s, Kahn had steady work, giving terrific off-kilter performances on stage, film and on television.
 I especially appreciated her spot-on Martha Mitchell in Oliver Stone‘s Nixon (1995).